-- The membership of each Committee shall be determined by the Board, based on the recommendation of the Chair - taking account of the balance of skills and expertise necessary to deliver each Committee's remit and subject to any specific requirements or directions made by the Welsh Government.
+- The second and third paragraph of this section 4.2 shall not be applicable to the Remuneration and Terms of Service Committee as section 4.1 of the same Committee's Terms of Reference shall take precedence. - The membership of each Committee shall be determined by the Board, based on the recommendation of the Chair - taking account of the balance of skills and expertise necessary to deliver each Committee's remit and subject to any specific requirements or directions made by the Welsh Government.
 The Board shall ensure succession planning arrangements are in place. - Members shall be appointed to hold office for a period of one year at a time, up to a maximum of their term of office.
 During this time a member may resign or be removed by the Board.
-The Board should, as a matter of good practice, review the membership of each Committee every two years in order to ensure each Committee is continuingly refreshed whilst maintaining continuity.

-Committee members' terms and conditions of appointment, (including any remuneration and reimbursement) will be in accordance with their terms of appointment to HEIW.
-Where a member has been co-opted to fulfil a specific function and where they are not Non-Executive Directors or employees of HEIW this will be determined by the Board, based upon the recommendation of the Chair and on the basis of advice from the Remuneration and Terms of Service Committee.
+The Board should, as a matter of good practice, review the membership of each Committee every two years in order to ensure each Committee is refreshed on a regular basis whilst maintaining continuity. - Committee members' terms and conditions of appointment, (including any remuneration and reimbursement) will be in accordance with their terms of appointment to HEIW.
+Where a member has been co-opted to fulfil a specific function and where they are not Independent Members or employees of HEIW this will be determined by the Board, based upon the recommendation of the Chair and on the basis of advice from the Remuneration and Terms of Service Committee.